mewithoutnara/PointSurfaceTwist/README.md

 )
 ```

-### constructing an array of points/lines
+### Constructing an Array of Points

 Similarly as shown for the parametrical interpretation of a Torus as a Cartesian product of two circles, we can use the embedding function for constructing an Array of points on the surface of a torus or a Möbius strip and play these points as patterns or clusters within SuperCollider.
 This approach might be useful for sound spatialisation, sound clusters or patterns.

 This is a demonstration of how to collect an arbitrary amount of points on the surface of a Möbius strip into an Array.
 The same can be done for a torus.

 ```sc
 (